Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search: Experimental Results

 \subsection{Comparison with State-of-the-Art}

-We compare our framework against several leading approaches for long video understanding, including proprietary large VLMs~\cite{GPT-4,O3}, open-source VLMs~\cite{Qwen2.5-VL, AdaReTake, Seed1.5-VL}, RAG-based systems~\cite{VideoRAG} and video agents~\cite{wang2024videotree,VideoAgent,zuo2025videolucy,zhang2025dvd}.
+We compare our framework against several leading approaches for long video understanding, including proprietary large VLMs~\cite{GPT-4,O3}, open-source VLMs~\cite{Qwen2.5-VL, AdaReTake, Seed1.5-VL}, RAG-based systems~\cite{VideoRAG}, and video agents~\cite{wang2024videotree,VideoAgent,zhang2025dvd,zuo2025videolucy}.
 We reproduce the results of VideoRAG~\cite{VideoRAG} on LVBench using the official implementation, while other baseline results are taken directly from published reports.

-Table \ref{tab:lvbench} summarizes the comparison results on LVBench.
-Our approach consistently outperforms all baselines in overall accuracy, with particularly strong gains in reasoning (Rea, a challenging category in all baselines) and temporal grounding (TG).
-These improvements highlight the effectiveness of our multi-granularity information parsing during offline database construction and the multi-level retrieval tools integrated into our agentic search framework.
+Table \ref{tab:lvbench} summarizes the results on LVBench.
+Our approach consistently outperforms all baselines in overall accuracy, with especially strong gains in reasoning (Rea), a challenging category for existing methods, and temporal grounding (TG).
+These improvements highlight the effectiveness of our semantically consistent hierarchy coupled with multi-level agentic search.
 In entity recognition (ER), our method also surpasses DVD, which relies on global subject registries, demonstrating the robustness of our audiovisual entity cohesion strategy.
-Notably, our system achieves these results using much coarser temporal segmentation (30-second segments with 20 frames for captioning) and fewer reasoning iterations (maximum of 10) compared to DVD’s finer-grained configuration (5-second segments at 2 fps) and deeper reasoning depth (up to 15 steps), underscoring both the efficiency and scalability of our approach.
+Notably, our system achieves these results using much coarser temporal segmentation (30-second segments with 20 frames for captioning) and fewer reasoning iterations (up to 10) compared to DVD’s finer-grained setup (5-second segments at 2 fps) and deeper reasoning depth (up to 15 steps), underscoring both the efficiency and scalability of our approach.
+Further increasing the sampling rate to 2 fps for each 30-second segment (denoted as \textit{Ours (2 fps)} in Table \ref{tab:lvbench}) yields an additional 3.1\% accuracy improvement, attributed to the richer textual descriptions enabled by denser captioning.

-As our approach employs coarse temporal segmentation and sampling than DVD, our captions inherently contain fewer details.
-To assess the impact of this difference in textual richness, we compare our scheme with a variant that samples at 2 fps for each 30‑second segment (denoted as \textit{Ours (2 fps)} in Table \ref{tab:lvbench}).
-Specifically, this variant generates captions for two 15-second sub-segments (each sampled at 30 frames) and concatenates them into a single segment description.
-We can see that with a larger sampling rate, the proposed scheme performs consistently better in all categories, owing to more detailed textual descriptions by captioning.
-We find that increasing the sampling rate consistently improves performance across most categories, attributable to the richer textual descriptions generated by denser captioning.